-The layouts on this page are from websites, blogs, page layout for print and HTML Emails.
-They were shown in Museums and art spaces in New York, South America and Europe.
-The quarterly publication was to Arts & Education Organizations in the US.
+The layouts on this page are from websites, blogs and HTML Emails.
+They were shown in Museums and art spaces in North America, South America and Europe.

 The stills above were for the New York Digital Salon 11th Annual Event.
 An exhibition project of the School of Visual Arts Computer Art Department.
 It was for a series exhibition titled Abstract Visual Music.
 I designed the look and feel in addition to the navigation, interaction and media content.
 I was also the technical producer of the site.
 It remains a sample of good design for a small scale, fine arts in electronic media context.
 The website was authored in HTML/CSS.

 The design sample above is part of an HTML Email campaign in the country of Estonia.
 It was part of the advertising of a release of a Vegan Cookbook.
 The author is pictured here in a field of flowers and the language of the email is Estonian.
 I designed the html to take as it’s branding the design in the cookbook.
 I used the colors, shading, and text that was established in the cookbook itself as well as the images and layout of type.